chloetrujillo/cs221benchmark/README.md

-This program is our benchmark function for CS221!
+Hello!!!
+This program is our benchmark function for CS221. :)

 Most of the files are from the explorecourses API we used to access the course description data.